-Living debt-free is not only more attainable than you think, but it's also worth your while.
+Living a debt-free life is not only more attainable than you think, but it's also worth your while.

 Contributing Writer at Tally

-In today's world, living debt-free may seem like an unachievable pipe dream.
-Managing personal finances and reaching long-term financial goals may seem especially challenging with burdens like credit card debt, student loans, mortgages and auto loans.
+In today's world, living a debt-free life may seem like an unachievable pipe dream.
+Managing personal finances and reaching long-term financial goals seem especially challenging with burdens like credit card debt, student loans, mortgages and auto loans.

-Living a debt-free life is more achievable than you may think.
-Before we explore why that's the case, it's important first to define what exactly "debt-free" means.
+Living a debt-free life is more achievable than you think.
+Before we explore why that's the case, it's important to define what "debt-free" means.

 Some believe that the definition applies to all expenses.
-Hypothetically, it means that you make all of your monthly payments in cash or with a debit card.
+In other words, it means making all of your monthly payments in cash or with a debit card.

-Another school of thought believes that the definition of "debt-free" should not account for your mortgage.
-You could make the case that your mortgage is technically an investment in an asset.
-It should grow in value over time, and you can sell it down the road.
+Another school of thought believes that debt-free should not include mortgages.
+You could make the case that your mortgage is technically an investment in an asset, and it should grow in value over time, and you can sell it down the road.
 Rent is also typically not included in debt calculations since you’re not borrowing money to pay it.

-Additionally, living debt-free is achievable.
-It's important that you take time to learn more about how to get out of debt, but it comes down to a few things:
+Understanding how to become debt-free requires learning more about how to get out of debt, but it comes down to a few things:

 Researching debt payoff strategies like “debt avalanche” and “debt snowball”